elixir-europe/rdmkit/pages/your_domain/machine_learning.md

 - Ensure that models and their dependencies (like libraries or data sources) are maintained regularly or provide versioned snapshots of your library and all its dependencies, e.g. by offering dockerised containers.
 - Implement anonymisation techniques for sensitive data and always gain consent before using data, especially in sensitive areas like healthcare.
 Note that privacy considerations can affect the FAIRness of the data, but models can be trustworthy even when they compromise on specific FAIRness aspects.
 See also the [Data sensitivity page](data_sensitivity) for more information.

-## Data readiness for the ML models?
+## Data readiness for the ML models

 ### Description
 The success of an ML model depends on the input data.
 Finding an appropriate dataset can be a challenge.
 The data has to be cleaned, explored, and evaluated before ML model training.
 Data preparation is often the most time-consuming step in the AI lifecycle.
 The “Garbage in, Garbage out” principle (GIGO) has to be kept in mind at this stage: models trained on unreliable data will produce unreliable predictions {% cite Sansone2023 %}.

 To prepare data for ML models, several steps need to be followed.
 Firstly, data should be collected from reliable and diverse resources, ensuring it represents the problem domain accurately.
 Then, data cleaning techniques such as removing duplicates, handling missing values, and addressing outliers should be applied to enhance data quality.
 A commonly used practice for this task is the implementation of {% tool "scikit-learn" %}.
 Regarding features, on one hand there is the selection or extraction that can be performed to identify the most relevant and informative attributes for the model {% cite Comess2020 %}.
 On the other hand, there is the problem of the number of features which exceeds that of observations due to the nature of data in life sciences {% cite Berisha2021 %}.
 Furthermore, data normalisation and standardisation might be necessary to scale features appropriately.
 Also, over or under-sampling can be used to handle an imbalanced dataset {% cite Williamson2023 %}.

 ### Considerations